PeteMcNie/flask-postrges-alembic-backend/README.md

 - Then run: `git init` (this enables git to 'know' about the project so you can commit etc)
 - You will need to change the 'remote' repo the project is pointing at otherwise you will over write this boilerplate NOTE TO SELF: add commands to do this

-# Poetry Commands
-- Install poetry on your machine if required go to [poetry docs](https://python-poetry.org/docs/) for info on how to do this.

-- `poetry --version`
-- `poetry self update`
-- `poetry init` or `poetry install` (not sure which one of these you will need to run if you have cloned this project)

 # To run backend and see route in test blueprints file

+* You will need to install poetry if you haven't already
+- To install poetry on your machine if required go to [poetry docs](https://python-poetry.org/docs/) for info on how to do this.
+To check if you have poetry installed already try and run `poetry --version`

 Activate your virtual environment
 1. `source $(poetry env info --path)/bin/activate` To get the path to poetry if you need it run: `poetry shell`